Digital transformation of the retail payments ecosystem

 - Shuji Kobayakawa, Associate Director General, Bank of Japan

-- Sean Rodriguez, Senior Vice President and Faster Payments Strategy Leader, Federal Reserve System
+- Sean Rodriguez, Executive Vice President and Faster Payments Strategy Leader, Federal Reserve System

 Moderator: Lorenza Martinez Trigueros, Director General, Banco de México